![]() |

 Looking

-northwest toward US 158 from completed Walkertown-Guthrie Road bridge
+northwest toward US 158 from completed Walkertown-Guthrie Road

-of the concrete road bed.
+placement of the concrete road bed.

 A closer look at the